Slide Film: North Cascade Climbs

 Apres beers at the Red Mountain lodge.
 I'll have a Sleeman's!

 Jamey, his 9 month old Labrador, and I circumnavigated Mount Adams together.
-It was a truly enjoyable adventure that ended with us bivying high on the peak and coming in a day late.
+It was an enjoyable adventure that ended with us bivying high on the peak and coming in a day late.
 The ice field crossing was a thrill.
 I think Bracken enjoyed being lifted (thrown?) up the rock and ice benches for most of a day.

 An alpine start up the climber’s trail into the Torment-Forbidden high country is a quintessential North Cascades experience.
-The smell of broken granite, the taste of icy water, avalanches off Johannesburg, a visit from some climbing ranger (blue bags! blue bags!), the marmots, the promise of the day ahead.
+The smell of broken granite, the taste of icy water, avalanches off Johannesburg, a visit from the climbing ranger (blue bags! blue bags!), the marmots, the promise of the day ahead.